KidPudel/android-starter-kit/Android/intent.md

 ```
 Here, we explicitly define the context (`this` or `this@NameOfYourActivity`) as the first parameter,
 and the name of the Activity to which the app should switch as the second parameter.
 After, we call `startActivity(intentName)`, and we will see the layout we have requested.
 You can call any activity by its class name using this function.
+Intent constructor asks us to pass a **Context** as a first parameter.
+A **Context** is an abstract class whose implementation is provided by Android, as Android Documentation states.
+It provides access to app resources, assets, and so on.
+Because Activity extends from Context, we can use this as an argument in this Intent.

 > You need to check whether the activity is defined in the manifest file.
 If that is not the case, your app will crash at runtime.